Commentary

 Thus Spoke Zarathustra

 - Also sprach Zarathustra: Ein Buch für Alle und Keinen, 1883.
-Recommended translation: Thus Spoke Zarathustra: A Book for Everyone and No One, trans.
-R. J. Hollingdale, Penguin, 1961.
+Recommended translation: Nietzsche, Friedrich.
+Thus Spoke Zarathustra: A Book for Everyone and No One.
+Translated by R. J. Hollingdale.
+London: Penguin Books, 1961.

 Excerpt: When Zarathustra was thirty years old, he left his home and the lake of his home, and went into the mountains.
 There he enjoyed his spirit and solitude, and for ten years did not weary of it.
 But at last his heart changed,—and rising one morning… More